UPM-NTHC/PH-RSNovember2025Connectathon/README.md

 ![PH RS Connectathon Graphic](<graphics/ph-road-safety-connectathon-graphic.png>)

 The PH Road Safety Connectathon (17-21 November 2025, Metro Manila) is the final milestone of the SIL-PH project with the Department of Health.
-This Connectathon is co-organized by DOH and UP NTHC.P
+This Connectathon is co-organized by DOH and UP NTHC.

 Around 60 participants from government, hospitals, EMS, EMR vendors, and partners will test the first Road Safety Minimum Data Set (MDS) and draft FHIR Implementation Guide through scenario-based simulations.